 In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating EYSUVIS, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of EYSUVIS versus placebo in patients with dry eye disease.
 In STRIDE 1, statistical significance was achieved for both primary endpoints.
 However, in STRIDE 2 we did not achieve statistical significance for the primary symptom endpoint of ocular discomfort severity.
-In August 2019, we announced that we received a CRL from the FDA indicating that positive efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
-On March 9, 2020, we announced that STRIDE 3 met both of its primary symptom endpoints and its key secondary sign endpoint, and on April 30, 2020, we resubmitted our NDA with the positive data from STRIDE 3.
-On May 26, 2020, we announced that the FDA stated that our NDA resubmission was a complete, Class 2 response to the CRL and set a PDUFA goal date of October 30, 2020 for the completion of its review of the NDA.
-The FDA may still determine that we need to conduct additional clinical trials to support approval of EYSUVIS.
-If we conduct additional clinical trials of EYSUVIS, our expenses will significantly increase and could delay or halt our ability to obtain marketing approval.
+In August 2019, we announced that we received a complete response letter, or CRL, from the FDA indicating that positive efficacy data from an additional clinical trial will be needed to support a resubmission of our new drug application, or NDA.
+On March 9, 2020, we announced that our Phase 3 clinical trial of EYSUVIS, which we refer to as STRIDE 3, met both of its primary symptom endpoints and its key secondary sign endpoint, and on April 30, 2020, we resubmitted our NDA with the positive data from STRIDE 3.
+On October 26, 2020, we received approval from the FDA to market EYSUVIS in the United States.
 Our Phase 3 clinical trials of EYSUVIS may not be sufficient to support an application for marketing approval outside the United States.
 Further, if regulatory authorities outside the United States do not accept the data from any trial we conduct in the United States, in particular if the European Union does not allow us to utilize the results from our Phase 3 clinical trials of EYSUVIS pursuant to the Article 10(3) submission pathway or otherwise, we will likely need to conduct additional trials to obtain marketing approval in such jurisdiction, which would be costly and time-consuming and could delay or permanently halt our ability to commercialize the applicable product candidates in the applicable jurisdictions.

-If we are required to conduct additional clinical trials or other testing of EYSUVIS or any other product candidate that we develop beyond those that we currently expect, if we are unable to successfully complete clinical trials of our product candidates or other testing, if the results of these trials or tests are not positive or are only modestly positive or if there are safety concerns, we may:
+If we are required to conduct additional clinical trials or other testing beyond those that we currently expect, if we are unable to successfully complete clinical trials of our product candidates or other testing, if the results of these trials or tests are not positive or are only modestly positive or if there are safety concerns, we may:

-- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or

-• have the product removed from the market after obtaining marketing approval.
+- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications or patient populations that are not as broad as intended or desired; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; or - have the product removed from the market after obtaining marketing approval.